Philip Howard, 13th Earl of Arundel: Received again into Catholic Church and later imprisonment

-His flight abroad was recommended, planned, and betrayed to Sir Francis Walsingham by a trusted servant, whom Father Philip Caraman identifies as the Earl's chaplain, underground Catholic priest and agent provocateur Father Edward Grately.
-While many other recusants had been able to successfully flee England, the Earl of Arundel, through his kinship to the late Anne Boleyn, was a second cousin once removed of the Queen.
-He was widely considered by persecuted Catholics who were plotting regime change to be a possible heir presumptive to the English throne.
-The Earl's ship was accordingly attacked and boarded by English pirates working for the Tudor Navy while setting sail from Littlehampton.
-The Earl, who was at first led to believe that the pirate captain only wanted to extort a ransom, was instead arrested and committed to the Tower of London on 25 April 1585.
+His flight abroad was recommended and planned, and later betrayed to Sir Francis Walsingham, by a trusted servant, whom Father Philip Caraman identifies as the Earl's chaplain, underground Catholic priest and agent provocateur Father Edward Grately.
+Although many other recusants had been able to flee England successfully, the Earl of Arundel, through his kinship to the late Anne Boleyn, was a second cousin once removed of the Queen and was widely considered by persecuted Catholics who were plotting regime change to be a possible heir presumptive to the English throne.
+On setting sail from Littlehampton, therefore, the Earl's ship was attacked and boarded by English pirates working for the Tudor Navy.
+The Earl was at first led to believe that the pirate captain only wanted to extort a ransom but, instead, he was arrested and committed to the Tower of London on 25 April 1585.

-He was charged before the Star Chamber with being a Catholic, quitting England without leave, sharing in Jesuit plots, and claiming the title Duke of Norfolk in defiance of his father's attainder.
+He was charged before the Star Chamber with being a Catholic, quitting England without leave, sharing in Jesuit plots and claiming the title Duke of Norfolk in defiance of his father's attainder.
 On 17 May 1586, he was fined £10,000 and sentenced to imprisonment at the Queen's pleasure.
 In July 1586 he was offered his freedom if he would carry the sword of state before the Queen to church; he refused.
 In 1588 he was accused of praying, together with other Catholics, for the victory of the Spanish Armada.
-He was tried for high treason on 14 April 1589 and was found guilty.
+He was tried for high treason on 14 April 1589 and found guilty.
 He was immediately condemned to death and attainted, with all his titles and property declared forfeit to the Crown.